-Spring 2018: Jim Green has been awarded both a Faculty Graduate Mentoring Award.
+Spring 2018: Jim Green has been awarded a Faculty Graduate Mentoring Award.
 Shermeen Nizami and Jim Green have filed a US Patent (with IBM) on the subject of "Detecting Quality of Physiologic Data Using Contact Pressure Data for Alarm Generation".
+Congratulations to Calvin Jary and his project partner Katie Noah for winning 3rd place in the 2018 Data Science Poster Competition here at Carleton!
+Congratulations to Shermeen Nizami, Yasmin Souley Dosso, Joe Samuel, Naman Sethi, and Amente Bekele for winning First Place in the Life Sciences Research Day poster competition for their work entitled "Patient Monitoring in the NICU using Pressure Sensitive Mats and Video Analysis".

 Winter 2018: Jim Green has been awarded both a Research Achievement Award and a Teaching Achievement award for developing biomedical sensors and analytics for monitoring neonates during emergency transport to CHEO.
 Jim Green and Adrian Chan have been awarded a CIMVHR 2-year grant to develop unobtrusive real-time estimators of subject stress during PTSD treatments in a VR facility at the Ottawa Rehab Centre.
 PhD student Kevin Dick has been awarded the 2017-18 Koningstein Scholarship.
 Congrats Kevin!
 Mohamed Hozayen has been selected to represent Carleton University at the National Undergraduate Research Conference in Oklahoma this spring.
 Congrats Mohamed!